Distillation is one of the oldest water purification solutions – and there’s a reason why it’s still popular today.

 Using mineral or electrolyte drops is usually as easy as putting them in a glass or pitcher of distilled water and drinking as you usually would.
 Depending on what type of product you go for and the website you buy it from, minerals in the form of drops or electrolyte powder can last for weeks to months, and cost around $20-$40 on average.

-I Recommend: Quinton Liquid Mineral Drops
+We Recommend: Quinton Liquid Mineral Drops

 - On the go remineralization